-If you’ve had a drink or two, you may want to know how long alcohol will stay in your system.
-After all, alcohol impairs your brainpower and reflexes.
-It also doesn’t play well with certain medicines.
+If you’ve had a drink or two, you might be wondering just how long that alcohol will stay in your system.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Hepatologist Jamile Wakim-Fleming, MD, explains how your body gets rid of alcohol and what affects this process.
+So how fast can the body break down alcohol and is it possible to “speed things up?”
+Hepatologist Jamile Wakim-Fleming, MD, explains how your body gets rid of alcohol and gives us a better idea of what affects this process.

 The liver gets most of the attention when it comes to alcohol metabolism.
 But it’s not the only gear in the machine.